Importing Files to DBT

 In technical terms, all Hangul characters from U+AC00 through U+D7AF are redirected into Hangul Jamo characters, U+11xx.
 The result can be difficult to read for those who are used to reading the conventional inkprint.
 For these languages, it is best to do all the editing in Microsoft Word, then to import into DBT, using DBT as the translation engine and for output.

-Script and Font Issues on Older Windows Systems
+Script and Font Issues on Older Microsoft Windows Systems

-Many scripts, among them: Mandarin, Cantonese, Ethiopic, Khmer, Lao, Oriya, Sinhala, and Tibetan, are best viewed on a Windows 8 or Windows 10 machine.
+Many scripts, among them: Mandarin, Cantonese, Ethiopic, Khmer, Lao, Oriya, Sinhala, and Tibetan, are best viewed on a Windows 10 (or later) machine.

-Myanmar (Burmese) script support requires Windows 8 or Windows 10.
+Myanmar (Burmese) script support requires at least Windows 8 or Windows 10.